anaiscmateus/reality-review-hub/README.md

 5. **Open in Browser:**
    - Visit `http://localhost:5000` in your web browser.

-Start tracking your favorite reality TV shows on RealityTVHub!
+Start tracking your favorite reality TV shows on RealityReviewHub!